alhnesn/YZV303E_Project/README.md

 # YZV303E - Image Colorization Networks

-This is the GitHub repository for the ITU 2024-2025 Fall semester YZV303E - Deep Learning term project
+This is the GitHub repository for our ITU 2024-2025 Fall semester YZV303E - Deep Learning term project